Cancer and Blood Disorders

 Once a month, complex NF cases are brought before a comprehensive board of subspecialists to develop and coordinate medical treatment plans.
 The board includes not only medical subspecialists, such as neurologists, neuropsychologists and ophthalmologists, but also school services specialists and surgical subspecialists.
 Given this breadth of expertise, all NF-related issues receive the best possible treatment.

-Our Neurofibromatosis Program was also selected as a site for a clinical trial to determine whether Lovastatin™ significantly improved visual spatial learning and/or sustained attention in children with NF1 (NCT00853580: A Randomized Placebo-Controlled Study of Lovastatin in Children With Neurofibromatosis Type 1).
-We were one of only 10 NF programs to participate in the study and the only one in the Southwest.
-Currently, two institutional studies are underway.
-Led by Alice Ann Holland, M.D., one clinical trial assesses the prevalence and possible health correlation of bullying in our NF patient population.
-The second study is a collaborative effort between Animesh Tandon, M.D., pediatric cardiologist and Dr. Klesse to study the prevalence of heart disease in NF patients.
+Currently, our program is participating in a multi-institution trial to follow NF associated optic gliomas, attempting to identify factors which indicate therapy may be necessary.
+Our NF program was also selected as a site for the clinical trial of Lovastatin™ in the learning issues associated with NF.
+Currently, three institutional studies are underway.
+Led by Dr. Alice Ann Holland of the neuropsychology, one clinical trial assesses the prevalence and possible health correlation of bullying in our NF patient population.
+The second study is a collaborative effort between Animesh Tandon, M.D., pediatric cardiologist and Dr. Klesse to study the prevalence of heart disease risk factor in pediatric NF patients.
+Finally, our program has a bio specimen repository aimed at collecting samples from both patients and family members to identify potential genetic modifiers of tumors associated with NF1.